thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Release Notes/fire-app-builder-release-notes-1-0-2.md

 When users who are watching live content videos pause the video, a button appears that says "Resume."
 Previously, the Resume button would appear for the most recently watched live content video only.
 Now the Resume button can appear for any number of live content videos the user may have paused.

-### Crashes show "Service is unavailable" instead of crashing.
+### Crashes show "Service is unavailable" instead of crashing

 If the app fails to load and parse your feed (because an empty data object was served to the parser), instead of just crashing because the feed link returned no data, the app displays a screen that says "Service is unavailable.
 Please try again later."